tommykil123/Shoes-For-Life/README.md

 * Image Stitching

 ## Detection
+In the detection step, the YOLOv3 with weights pretrained on Open Images Dataset V6 is utilized.
+Some minor tweaks are added to accommodate the shoe-detection task:

+* Only the class scores of `footwear`, `clothes`, and `boots` are extracted from the prediction tensor.
+The `clothes` label is preserved because we discovered that shoes often received higher prediction scores on this particular label.
+* Discard the predictions with high `clothes` scores but low `footwear` ones to avoid classifying actual clothes as shoes.

+All codes can be found under the `shoe_detection/` folder.
+Refer to `shoe_detection/detect_shoes.ipynb` for the main detection and visualization pipeline.
+In addition, the detection results on our self-collected dataset are stored in the `shoe_detection/output/` folder.

 ## Segmentation
 The “EECS_504_Project Update.ipynb shows the extraction of the counter of the retailer shoes using super pixel map.
 Besides, it includes the foreground/background segmentation code we implemented, which won’t give an optimal consistent segmentation results for the user shoes images”

 ## Image Stitching
 Stitching
 1. Find largest eigenvector of pixel coordinates for each segmentation map.
 Align shoes horizontally using these eigenvectors.